inatic/magento2-googleshoppingfeed/README.md

 ## Creating XML data

-Each XML text file starts with a header and ends with a footer.
+An XML text file starts with a header and ends with a footer.
 Data for each of the products in the feed is placed between header and footer in `<item></item>` tags.

 ```
 <?xml version="1.0"?>